ninjajs/pccodetest/README.md

 To run simply download or clone repo and open index.html with any web browser

-Texted on macOS using Chrome & Firefox
+Tested on macOS using Chrome & Firefox